Note: this article has been updated at the end with how my experience with using iMotions has developed a year on.

 Recently at iMotions we have been rolling out the iMotions academy – an extensive introduction into the world of biometrics and psychophysiological science.
 The academy is a course in both the background and science of biometric technology and measurements, but also an education in how to use iMotions to its full potential.
 Armed with this knowledge, it should make the route to research completion as easy as can be.

 Of course, we didn’t want to just leave it at that and hope for the best – we wanted to know how it worked in practice.
-We wanted to show scientific spirit in action, and explore what our students could really learn from the academy.
+We wanted to show scientific spirit in action, and explore what we could really learn from the academy.

 But first I should introduce myself.
-My name is Bryn – neuroscientist / psychologist / superfan of goats that scream like humans.
-I recently finished my PhD in neuroscience and I have previously worked with EEG, which puts me in good stead for at least one of the areas that iMotions works in.
+My name is Bryn – I recently finished my PhD in neuroscience and I have previously worked with EEG, which puts me in good stead for at least one of the areas that iMotions works in.
 But other than that, I’m fresh to the field, a novice in training.